Terahertz third-harmonic generation of lightwave driven Weyl fermions far from equilibrium

 Therefore, for our THz electric field parallel to the sample surface, the nonzero second-order nonlinear responses are not involved in our measurements, hence we focus here on the THz third-order harmonic generation.
 An intense THz pulse is prepared based on an 800~nm femtosecond laser system by employing LiNbO$_3$ in a tilted pulse-front scheme.
 Bandpass filters (BPF) with central frequencies of $f$ or $3f$ and a 20\% bandwidth (FWHM) are utilized to obtain a narrow band THz drive pulse or to filter out the third-harmonic generation (THG) signal, respectively.
 The experimental setup of the time-resolved THz third harmonic generation spectroscopy is sketched in Fig.~\ref{Figure1}(b).
 The THz electric field is gate-detected with femtosecond resolution by electro-optic sampling in a ZnTe crystal \cite{Planken01,Zhang95}.

 Under the drive of an $f=0.5$~THz pulse, the emission of the nanometer TaP thin film is directly recorded in the time domain after a $3f$-bandpass filter.
 The time traces of the driving pulse and the emitted THG electric field are presented in Fig.~\ref{Figure1}(c).
-The corresponding spectra in frequency domain are obtained by Fourier transformation and shown in Fig.~\ref{Figure1}(d), where a THG peak is clearly resolved at $3f=1.5$~THz.
-For a maximum peak field value of $E_0=~135$~kV/cm, we can estimate a field conversion efficiency of $E^\text{peak}_{3f}/E^\text{peak}_f= 0.12\%$, which is smaller in comparison with a reference sample of the topological insulator Bi$_2$Se$_3$ (see Ref.~\cite{tielrooij2022milliwatt}).
+The corresponding spectra in the frequency domain are obtained by Fourier transformation and shown in Fig.~\ref{Figure1}(d), where a THG peak is clearly resolved at $3f=1.5$~THz.
+For a maximum peak field value of $E_0=~135$~kV/cm, we can estimate a field conversion efficiency of $E^\text{peak}_{3f}/E^\text{peak}_f= 0.12\%$, which is smaller in comparison with a reference sample of the topological insulator Bi$_2$Se$_3$ ($\sim 2.9\%$, see Ref.~\cite{tielrooij2022milliwatt}).
 Although the efficiency of the THz THG in TaP is not as extremely strong as in Dirac semimetals, the THz THG is unambiguously resolved in our experiment and our result provides a first demonstration of THz THG in a Weyl semimetal.
+Various approaches can be utilized to enhance the THz third-harmonic yield, such as tuning the material parameters following our theoretical analysis below [see Eq.~(\ref{THG_Intensity})] or by fabricating THz metamaterials (see e.g. \cite{duan2025arXiv}).

 In the following, we explore how the nonlinear THz response varies with the driving pulse intensity and ellipticity.
 This will not only demonstrate the possibility to tune the third-harmonic generation of Weyl fermions, but also provide important information for our understanding of the nonlinear nonequilibrium dynamical processes.
+In order to study the fluence dependence of the THz THG, we tune the strength of the driving THz field without changing its polarization, by using two THz wire-grid polarizers [see Fig.~\ref{Figure2}(a)].
+As shown in Fig.~\ref{Figure2}(b), the emitted THz electric field decreases very rapidly with the decrease of the driving field strength.
+Below a peak driving field of $\sim$~70~kV/cm the THG signal can hardly be resolved within the experimental uncertainties.
+These behaviors can also be seen from the corresponding frequency-domain spectra presented in Fig.~\ref{Figure2}(c).